-Before going into data collection the Evaluation Team shall prepare an Inception Report which should detail the evaluators' understanding of what is being evaluated, showing how the evaluation questions can be answered by way of proposed methods and sources of data.
-It will contain:

-- A thorough review of the project design - A desk-based Theory of Change of the programme, identifying outcomes, intermediate states towards impact, drivers and assumptions for evaluation - The evaluation framework.
+- 53. Before going into data collection the Evaluation Team shall prepare an Inception Report which should detail the evaluators' understanding of what is being evaluated, showing how the evaluation questions can be answered by way of proposed methods and sources of data.
+It will contain: - A thorough review of the programme context - A thorough review of the programme design - A desk-based reconstructed Theory of Change of the programme, identifying immediate outcomes, intermediate states towards impact, drivers and assumptions for evaluation - The evaluation framework.
 It should present in further detail the evaluation questions under each criterion with their respective indicators and data sources, and summarize the information available from programme documentation against each of the main evaluation parameters.
-Any gaps in information should be identified and methods for additional data collection, verification and analysis should be specified.

-- A proposed schedule of tasks, activities and deliverables -and how these are distributed over the different Team Members - A list of key stakeholders and other individuals who should be consulted, developed with the assistance of the Secretariat. - A preliminary list of documents to be reviewed by the evaluation team.
-A list of important documents and web pages that the evaluators should read at the outset of the evaluation and before finalizing the inception report is included in Annex 4.

-The Inception Report will be shared with the Evaluation Management Group (Consisting of representatives of the evaluation departments of the three participating UN Organizations assisted by the UN-REDD Secretariat), relevant Programme staff of the participating UN Agencies, the Policy Board, and other relevant stakeholders for comments.
-The EMG must clear the Inception Report
+Any gaps in information should be identified and methods for additional data collection, verification and analysis should be specified. - A proposed schedule of tasks, activities and deliverables -and how these are distributed over the different Team Members - A list of key stakeholders and other individuals who should be consulted, developed with the assistance of the Secretariat. - A preliminary list of documents to be reviewed by the evaluation team.
+A list of important documents and web pages that the evaluators should read at the outset of the evaluation and before finalizing the inception report is included in Annex 4. - 54.
+The Inception Report will be shared with the EMG, relevant Programme staff of the participating UN Agencies, the Policy Board, and other relevant stakeholders for comments.
+The EMG must clear the Inception Report.